rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## 50 years of CITES: Shielding wildlife from trade-driven extinction
+## 50 years of CITES: Protecting wildlife from trade-driven extinction

 date: 2025-07-01, from: United Nations, Climate Change

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) marks 50 years since it entered into force on Tuesday, celebrating five decades of protecting endangered wildlife from overexploitation through international trade.&nbsp;
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) marks 50 years since it entered into force on Tuesday, celebrating five decades of protecting endangered wildlife from overexploitation through international trade.

 <br>